 Talbot Primary School values the views of parents/carers and regularly seeks to gain a deeper understanding of what these might be.
 This helps us to adapt our processes where necessary or share information more effectively.
 One method for doing this is through regular surveys; however, parents and carers should always feel comfortable to raise matters, at any time of the year, so we can resolve them promptly.

-The responses were overwhelmingly positive; and even more appreciated against the backdrop of such a challenging year in school for all.
+The responses were overwhelmingly positive; and even more appreciated against the backdrop of a year when we were pleased to re-launch many much missed links with home.
 Please rest assured that all comments are fundamentally valuable in supporting our continuing journey as a school.
 We aim to be the best we can be, are guided by our commitment to ‘Courage, truth and loyalty,’ and are very appreciative of your support.
 Many of your comments and responses will be integrated into our ongoing school improvement planning.

 You can access the questionnaire results by clicking below, but here are some comments too: